 - 33 magnet-designated hospitals integrated the use of structured nurse assessments of patient readiness for discharge into medical surgical unit discharge practices in an effort to decrease 30-day readmission rates.

-- The Medicare Hospital Readmission Reduction Program resulted in one-third of United States hospitals creating readmission avoidance initiatives.
-Three-fourths of United States hospitals faced financial penalties and re-prioritization of readmission avoidance initiatives.
+- The Medicare Hospital Readmission Reduction Program resulted in three-fourths of United States hospitals facing financial penalties.
+This led many hospitals to re-prioritize readmission avoidance initiatives.

-- The use of clinical assessment tools was recommended as an addition to the standard of care.
+- The use of clinical assessment tools to evaluate patients for discharge readiness has been recommended as an addition to the standard of care for discharge preparation.
 Several observational studies have shown that these tools are effective in addressing tasks that should be performed prior to discharge in order to decrease 30-day readmission rates.

 Patient Population Served and Payor Information